Resource Binding

 Error handling

-to the API, you'll get the following error when the function is invoked.
+For example, if you forget to bind the bucket to the site, you'll get the following error when the function is invoked.

 Testing

-When testing your code, you can use the sst bind
+When testing your code, you can use the sst bind CLI to bind the resources to your tests.

-sst bind "vitest run"
+sst bind vitest run

-helper library to work as if it was running inside a Lambda function.
+This allows the sst/node helper library to work as if it was running inside a Lambda function.

-Read more about testing and learn about the sst bind
+Read more about testing and learn about the sst bind CLI.

 Permissions